‹ All posts

 What triggers the requirement

-Every state uses some version of the phrase "doing business" or "transacting business" to define when registration is required.
-The exact definition varies, but the most common triggers are consistent across nearly all states.
+Every state uses some version of “doing business” or “transacting business” to define when registration is required.
+The exact wording varies.
+The triggers are remarkably consistent across nearly all states.
+For a side-by-side breakdown, see our guide to what triggers foreign qualification.

 Activities that typically require foreign qualification